hashgraph/hedera-mirror-node/docs/design/nft.md

     attribute.
     - Some fields will now have stricter requirements now, such as for NFTs `decimals` has to be 0, as does `initialSupply`.
 Add logic to enforce these based on the `type` and `supplyType` enums.
-  - `TokenMintTransactionSupplier` will need an enum `type` attribute, as well as a `metadata` field and a `metadataSize` field (to generate metadata if not set, similar to how `ConsensusSubmitMessageTransactionSupplier` works).
+  - `TokenMintTransactionSupplier` will need an enum `type` attribute, as well as a `metadata` string and a `metadataSize` int (to generate metadata if not set, similar to how `ConsensusSubmitMessageTransactionSupplier` works).
 The supplier should only set `amount` for fungible tokens, and only `metadata` for NFTs.
-  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `type` attribute, and it will a `serialNumber` AtomicLong field that the supplier will start at and increment.
+  - `TokenBurnTransactionSupplier` and `TokenWipeTransactionSupplier` will need an enum `type` attribute, and it will a `serialNumber` AtomicLong field that the supplier will start at and increment as serial numbers are wiped/burned.

 - Add support for transferring NFTs in `CryptoTransferTransactionSupplier`.
   - Add a new `transferType` `NFT` that will allow for transferring NFTs.
 Change the name of `BOTH`